-In relation to Recommendation 3: NSF has contributed substantially to the NEHRP program by providing mechanisms for collaboration within the areas of social science, geosciences, and earthquake engineering.
-Major investments have been made, for example, in the Southern California Earthquake Center (SCEC) and the Earthquake Engineering Research Centers (EERCs), leading to transformative research on a grand scale.
-In the geosciences area, SCEC has pooled the intellectual resources of multiple institutions to conduct fundamental research leading to time-dependent hazard assessments for the state of California, which if propagated to other regions will set the stage for a resilient nation.
-In the engineering and social sciences areas, the EERCs also pooled resources of multiple institutions to develop and advance performance-based earthquake engineering and seismic resilience methodologies that will be key to advancing national resilience.
+NSF has contributed substantially to NEHRP by providing mechanisms for collaboration among researchers in the social sciences, geosciences, and earthquake engineering.
+Major investments have been made, for example, in the Southern California Earthquake Center (SCEC) and the earthquake engineering research centers (EERCs), leading to transformative research on a grand scale.
+In the geosciences, SCEC has pooled the intellectual resources of multiple institutions to conduct fundamental research leading to time-dependent hazard assessments for the State of California, which if propagated to other regions will set the stage for a resilient Nation.
+In engineering and the social sciences, the EERCs also pooled resources of multiple institutions to develop and advance performance-based earthquake engineering and seismic resilience methodologies that will be key to advancing national resilience.

-NSF also has supported smaller coordinated research programs, for example: mitigation of existing hazardous construction; development of innovative precast construction; and special research programs to maximize learning from specific earthquakes.
-Since the sun-setting of the EERC program, multi-disciplinary research in earthquake engineering has decreased markedly.
+NSF also has supported smaller coordinated research programs, such as efforts aimed at the mitigation of existing hazardous construction, the development of innovative precast construction, and maximizing learning from specific earthquakes.
+Since the sun-setting of the EERC program, multidisciplinary research in earthquake engineering has decreased markedly.
 Funding for coordinated programs on directed topics, including research following earthquakes, also has diminished.

-ACEHR believes that the foundations for many of the most important achievements in the areas of earth sciences, seismic hazard mitigation, performance-based earthquake engineering, lifeline engineering, and the social sciences can be traced directly to NSF-funded centers and other coordinated research programs.
-Such centers and coordinated activities also provide opportunities to engage broad stakeholder communities in the NEHRP programs.
+ACEHR believes that the foundations for many of the most important achievements in the earth sciences, seismic hazard mitigation, performance-based earthquake engineering, lifeline engineering, and the social sciences can be traced directly to NSF-funded centers and other coordinated research programs.
+Coordinated research will play an important role in efficiently exploring the multi-disciplinary components of community seismic resilience.
+In particular, the observatory network recently recommended in the NRC 2011 report on national earthquake resilience (see task 11) would be an excellent mechanism for achieving increased collaboration.
+Additionally, centers and coordinated activities also provide opportunities to engage broad stakeholder communities in NEHRP's efforts.
 ACEHR encourages NSF to continue support for coordinated research activities and to find avenues for increasing such activities.